ttarkowski/quile/paper/paper.md

 The library is implemented in generic (template metaprogramming) and partly in functional programming style with elements of concurrency.
-Modern elements of C++ were used, e.g. *concepts* [@Sutton2017], alongside with established constructs, e.g. SFINAE [@Vandevoorde2002].
+Modern elements of C++ were used, e.g. *concepts* [@Sutton2017], alongside with established constructs, e.g. substitution failure is not an error (SFINAE) [@Vandevoorde2002].
 In order to compile program developed with the library, C++ compiler supporting the C++20 standard of the language is needed.

 The library employs a database of already computed fitness function values.
 The software is therefore well suited for optimization tasks with fitness functions calculated from simulation codes like *ab initio* (condensed matter physics) or finite element method calculations.
-This feature, however, does not exclude use of inexpensive fitness functions.
+This feature, however, does not exclude the use of inexpensive fitness functions.
 For the sake of convenience the database itself is available through the intermediary objects, which are responsible for database cohesion and lifetime management.
-The intermediary object type is implemented with use of the smart pointer *std::shared_ptr* [@Alexandrescu2001].
-Calculations of not yet available in database fitness function values are done concurrently in order to speed up the whole evolutionary process---thread pool design pattern is used to optimally balance the load on CPU cores [@Williams2019].
+The intermediary object type is implemented with the use of the smart pointer *std::shared_ptr* [@Alexandrescu2001].
+Calculations of not yet available in database fitness function values are computed concurrently in order to speed up the whole evolutionary process---thread pool design pattern is used to optimally balance the load on CPU cores [@Williams2019].

 Example usage of the library features is outlined in the [tutorial/tutorial.txt](https://github.com/ttarkowski/quile/blob/main/tutorial/tutorial.txt) file in the software repository.
-Example results obtained with use of the library are shown in \autoref{fig1} and in \autoref{fig2}.
+Example results obtained with the use of the library are shown in \autoref{fig1} and in \autoref{fig2}.

 ![Genetic drift over function $f(x, y) = \cos \frac{r(x, y)}{4} + e$, where